 Few things of value are.

 Instead, we choose the path that aligns with what we view as important.
 For most of us, we want happiness and gratitude to be strong characteristics in our home.
 If we drop the false story, then here is a simple way to move in the right direction.

 One Solution: Nurture Acts of Generosity and Giving

 One powerful way of having the genuine experience of gratitude is through giving.
 Now sometimes the giving is only in where what we ‘give’ our attention to.
 Sometimes it is a moment of giving a smile.
 Sometimes it is a moment of giving our time.
 But still

-At home, many of us give and give to our children, hoping that one day they will begin to be more grateful and satisfied with all of the abundance they have in their life.
+At home, many of us give and give to our children, hoping that one day they will begin to be more grateful and satisfied with all of the abundances they have in their life.
 Yes, it doesn’t seem to happen!
 Why?
 Because we let them experience something different….

 - ‘Getting & More Getting’ Are Allies With Greed!

 When children only experience ‘getting’ we see that many children (and adults) only become interested in more getting more (i.e., otherwise known as greed).
 It’s not a complicated or mysterious process, as this is natural.